This content has been translated automatically

 (Landesarchiv NRW - Abteilung Rheinland - RW 0058 Nr.
 43361 Bl.
 0016)

-From the Esterwegen concentration camp to Sachsenhausen
+From the Esterwegen Concentration Camp to Sachsenhausen

 Polizeifotos von Hans Rassmanns